jcepriano/Launch-Mod2-AnimalTracker/README.md

     Assert.Equal("Nile", dog.Name);
 }

+[Fact]
+public void Dog_Eat_BoolOutputsFalse()
+{
+       Dog dog = new Dog("Nile", "Golden Retriever");
+       dog.IsHungry = true;

+       dog.Eat();

+       Assert.Equal(false, dog.IsHungry);
+}

+[Fact]
+public void Dog_Sleep_BoolOutputsTrue()
+{
+       Dog dog = new Dog("Nile", "Golden Retriever");
+       dog.IsHungry = false;

+       dog.Sleep();

+       Assert.Equal(true, dog.IsHungry);
+}

+[Fact]
+public void Dog_Speak_ReturnsString
+{
+       Dog dog = new Dog("Nile", "Golden Retriever");

+       dog.Speak();

+       Assert.Equal(dog.Speak, "Bark Bark!");
+}

 ```

 5. What is a merge conflict, and when might you encounter one?

+A merge conflict is when a new version of a file can't be merged because the older and newer file have conflicting lines of code.
+You might encounter this when working on a program with multiple people.

 1. You and a partner are working on a project together.
 Your partner is working on aa-branch; you are working on bb-branch.
 In as much detail as possible, describe how you both would get your work combined onto the main branch.

+We would create branches on our own systems and build the program in our branches.
+We would then commit changes we've made and push it to github.
+We would both create pull requests and fix any merge conflicts if there were any.
+We would then merge the pull requests and pull the main branch to our computers.

 1. Why is it good practice to have someone else approve and/or merge your PR?

+Someone else might find something in the pr that does not work or fit in the program.
+It would be better to have a second opinion on any code that has been written.

 **Before moving on to the next section, commit your work and push your main branch!**